Fornaxian/pixeldrain_web/res/include/md/hosting.md

 high availability.
 If you multiply everything by three it becomes much more reasonable.

+We also can't guarantee that your host will be picked when it fulfills these requirements.
+If there is enough supply we will only pick the most reliable hosts available.

 Other settings we pay attention to:

 | Setting               | Recommended value |